lucthienphong1120/Aircrack-ng-handbook/Usage.md

 - `out` is the filename to capture the WPA handshake
 - `password.txt` is the filename to brute force
 - `password.txt` is the file contains name of target network
-- `crackwpa` is the file you write target network name in
+- `crackwpa` is the database name for cracking password

 ## Scan network around